All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 4. Bone Density Support

-GH and IGF-1 are both essential for bone remodeling.
+GH and IGF-1 are both important for bone remodeling.
 They stimulate osteoblast activity (the cells that build new bone) and support calcium retention.
 Age-related decline in GH is considered one contributing factor to reduced bone mineral density.
 By restoring more physiologic GH levels, sermorelin may help support skeletal health over time.

-It is worth noting that bone density changes occur slowly.
+Bone density changes occur slowly.
 Meaningful improvements typically require 6 to 12 months or more of consistent therapy.

 5. Cognitive Function and Mood